-This article explains how HPE Consumption Analytics Portal supports non-US currencies and how you can configure the product to show your cost and rate values in your desired currency and format.
+This article explains how HPE Consumption Analytics platform supports non-US currencies and how you can configure the product to show your cost and rate values in your desired currency and format.

 HPE GreenLake Accounts